 Part of the national consortium of inns that spans all of Italy, the Bed and Breakfast “San Marco” is hosted by the literate, urbane Italian and French couple (husband and wife), Carla Romagnoli and Philippe Papapietro.
-Their engaging son Nicola speaks good English and, despite his youth, is the founder and director of the remarkable Montefalco World Short Film festival, some of whose entries we will enjoy in the B&B’s private theater.
+Their engaging son Nicola speaks good English and will be continuously present at the B&B during our residency.
 “San Marco” is a casale, a coherent, village-like cluster of buildings set amid graveled courtyards and lawns; well-tended vineyards and acres of sunflowers stretch generously around it.
 No industry or modern housing is to be found anywhere near the premises, which are tranquil and secluded—though a good main road is just hundreds of yards away.
 The B&B affords amazingly ready access to a dazzling array of magnificent hill towns—nearby Gualdo Cattaneo, Montefalco and Bevagna, Spoleto, Trevi, Foligno, the magnificent Spello, and, just farther north, Saint Francis’s hometown, Assisi.
 Norcia is less than an hour away.
 Smaller gem-like hilltowns dot many a steep wooded hillside in the region.
 The region is steeped in multiple layers of history that reach back through Renaissance, Medieval, and Roman times to a great Etruscan past and the area’s earliest culture, that of the Umbri.
 More information on B&B "San Marco".

 Registration & Deadlines

 Limited spaces still available.
 Contact Dr. Dick Wertime at firstname.lastname@example.org.

 - Dates: July 7-19, 2015